 So the next challenge to overcome, is a pitfall often taken when doing Scrum: sticking to the "rules of Scrum", but not knowing the reason for the rule being there.

 This also is something I have done.
-I've told the team: 'Guys, we need a Sprint goal, because that's what prescribed by Scrum!'.
-And then if you are "lucky" and the team obeys, the Sprint goal becomes: "Get Jira tickets 17322, 17323, 171400 and 17888 to done".
-'Great, we now have a Sprint goal.
+I've told the Scrum Team: 'People, we need a Sprint Goal, because that's what prescribed by Scrum!'.
+And then if you are "lucky" and the team obeys, the Sprint Goal becomes: "Get Jira tickets 17322, 17323, 171400 and 17888 to done".
+'Great, we now have a Sprint Goal.
 Back to work!'.

 We take a close look at all the Product Backlog Items we selected for the Sprint and we try to squeeze these into a sentence that sums them all up: